StanleyD3/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create 2 virtual machines within the same network and resource group.
-One acting as the domain controller and the other as an end-user's computer
-- Install active directory on the VM that will serve as your domain controller
-- Connect an enduser computer to the Domain of the Domain controller serving as the active directory
-- Create Organizational Units to add, organize, and set permissions for the users being added.
-- Practical use cases to managing and monitoring active directory
+1. Provision 2 Azure virtual machines on the same virtual network:
+  - One for the Domain Controller (Windows Server 2022)
+  - One for the Client (Windows 10)
+2. Install and configure Active Directory Domain Services (AD DS) on the domain controller.
+3. Join the client VM to the domain.
+4. Create and manage OUs, users, and groups.
+5. Use PowerShell scripting for bulk user creation.
+6. Configure remote access and user policies.
+7. Monitor user activity via Group Policy Management and Event Viewer.

 <h2>Deployment and Configuration Steps</h2>